Introduction :

 Output :

-After run the program in turbo C++ you see the following output in your pc.
+After running the program in Turbo C++, you can see the following output on your PC.

 /*Developed by Puskar Jasu*/